rogerpence/command-runner/README.md

         git tag -a v2.0.1 -m'Version 2.0.1.
 Summer 2019'

-    Note that additional command line arguments after the command-runner command are zero-based.
+    Note that additional command line arguments after the command-runner command are _zero-based_.
 The `v2.0.1` value following the command-runner command `git-tag` above is the zeroth command line argument to command-runner.

     Also, be sure to put apostrophes around command line arguments with embedded spaces.

     Use `{{x}}` tokens where the number of command line arguments is explicit.

     > If runtime command line arguments are provided at runtime without correponding `{{x}}` placeholders those arguments are ignored.
 If command line arguments are not provided at runtime for a given `{{x}}` token, those tokens are removed from the resulting command line.

 ## Beware using command lines with redirection